Collected by Gail Koza

 1236 Lincoln St, Calistoga, CA 94515, USA

-Tasting wine is a favorite pastime that's enjoyable pretty much anywhere, but especially so when there's a funky old Airstream involved.
-The Grade Cellars specializes in harvesting Sauvignon Blanc.
-During your visit, sip wines paired with views...
+Tasting wine is enjoyable pretty much anywhere, but becomes especially so when there's a funky old Airstream involved.
+The Grade Cellars specializes in sauvignon blanc wines and their tour educates about the process, from harvest to bottling—and...

 3a Calle Poniente #5, Antigua Guatemala 03001, Guatemala